Indonesia proposes $188 bln 2022 budget with shrinking fiscal deficit - Up News Info

 Article content

-JAKARTA — Indonesia’s President Joko Widodo on Monday proposed a $188 billion budget for 2022, a touch bigger than this year’s spending outlook and with a narrowing fiscal deficit, as he set higher growth targets despite a resurgence of COVID-19 cases.
+JAKARTA — Indonesia’s president on Monday proposed a $188 billion budget for 2022 with a narrowing fiscal deficit and higher growth targets, but some analysts warn uncertainties over the COVID-19 pandemic could push the budget plans off the rails.

-In his annual budget speech at parliament, Jokowi, as the president is popularly known, said next year’s budget theme will be to accelerate the economic recovery from the COVID-19 pandemic and strengthen structural reforms, with controlling the coronavirus outbreak still a main focus.
+In his budget speech, President Joko Widodo told parliament the theme of next year’s budget would be to accelerate the economic recovery from the pandemic and strengthen structural reforms, with controlling COVID-19 still a main focus.

 Advertisement